IgnacioGarron/IgnacioGarron.github.io/research.md

 - International vulnerability of inflation (with V. Rodríguez-Caballero and E. Ruiz).

-- High-frequency Density Nowcasts of CO2 Emissions in U.S. States (with A. Ramos).

-- Measuring geopolitical risk on energy inflation (with C. Amado and H. Veiga).

 **Working papers**

 - Vulnerable Funding in the Global Economy (with H. Chuliá and J.M.
 Uribe). **R&R Journal of Banking and Finance**.
 (Working paper version: Research Institute of Applied Economics Working Paper 2021/06.)